-You’ve finished speech pathology school and successfully completed your practicum and clinical fellowship.
-The next step in your professional journey is to finally become a certified speech-language pathologist — and one way to start that process is by applying for the Certificate of Clinical Competence in Speech-Language Pathology.
-Here, we’ll explore what it takes to achieve that goal.
+You’ve finished speech pathology school and successfully completed your required graduate clinical practicum.
+The next step in your professional journey is to finally become a certified speech-language pathologist — and one way to start that process is by applying for the Certificate of Clinical Competence in Speech-Language Pathology or CCC-SLP.

 Sponsored online speech pathology programs